etnt/edbg/README.md

 The `trace_spec` is also a way of restricting what to trace on.
 For more info about this, see the erlang:trace/3 documentation.

+With the `dump_output_lazy` switch set, trace output goes to file not until the tracer is stopped (e.g by calling the file/1 function), or that a limiting filter such as max_msg or trace_time is reached.
+This is the default.

+With the `dump_output_eager` switch set, trace output goes to file often which may be necessary if you run edbg tracing and the system goes down.

 ### edbg:fstart(ModFunList)
 As edbg:fstart/2 but using no Options.